 For immigration crimes, such as harboring aliens with the intent to commit a crime, the penalty includes three years in state prison as the minimum.

 Gun crimes vary in the mandatory minimum; however, as an example, if you are found to possess a short-barreled shotgun in the commission of a crime, there will a mandatory minimum sentence of 10 years added to the sentence.

 - Sex Crime Penalties

 Sex crimes against children include a minimum of 15 to 30 years behind bars.

 Work with a Board Certified Criminal Law Specialist

 If you or someone you love has been arrested for a federal crime, or are currently under investigation, you should not hesitate to contact JD Law.
-As a board certified criminal law specialist, Attorney James N. Dicks is exceptionally qualified to represent you and has a great understanding of how to defend against federal crimes, even when the case may appear hopeless.
+As a board certified criminal law specialist, Attorney James N. Dicks of JD Law is exceptionally qualified to represent you and has a great understanding of how to defend against federal crimes, even when the case may appear hopeless.
 We have won many cases other firms turned down or in which a lawyer advised a client to plead guilty.
 Don't take chances—get a top San Diego criminal defense lawyer on your side immediately.

 Contact a San Diego federal crime lawyer now for defense against any type of federal crimes.